input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-09-differences.md

 enumerate all the ways in which CSL implementation differs from the specifications presented in the paper.

+# Clarified things

 ## Time, Slots, and Synchrony

 In a basic model of *Ouroboros* time is divided into discrete units called *slots*.
 However, there are no details on how to obtain current time securely and with enough precision.

 In *cardano-sl* current time is obtained by querying a predefined set of NTP servers.
+Specifically, each node periodically queries NTP servers and calculates mean of results.
+Node stores last margin (difference between local time and global time) and last obtained global time.
+Node also stores last slot to ensure that slots are monotonic.
+For more details about slotting implementation see **TODO**.

 ## Coin Tossing and Verifiable Secret Sharing

-As *Ouroboros* paper suggests, a VSS scheme by Schoenmakers is used in *cardano-sl*.
+As *Ouroboros* paper suggests, a PVSS scheme by Schoenmakers is used in *cardano-sl*.
 One of the challenges while using a VSS scheme is associating the public key used for signing with the public key used for VSS scheme (`VssPublicKey`).
 This is solved by introducing